pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 cdc cli changefeed query --server=http://127.0.0.1:8300 --changefeed-id 28c43ffc-2316-4f4f-a70b-d1a7c59ba79f
 ```

-In the output of the above command, `admin-job-type` shows the state of this replication task:
+In the output of the above command, `admin-job-type` shows the state of this replication task.
+For more information about each state and its meaning, see [Changefeed states](/ticdc/ticdc-changefeed-overview.md#changefeed-state-transfer).

-- `0`: In progress, which means that the task is not stopped manually.
-- `1`: Paused.
-When the task is paused, all replicated `processor`s exit.
-The configuration and the replication status of the task are retained, so you can resume the task from `checkpiont-ts`.
-- `2`: Resumed.
-The replication task resumes from `checkpoint-ts`.
-- `3`: Removed.
-When the task is removed, all replicated `processor`s are ended, and the configuration information of the replication task is cleared up.
-The replication status is retained only for later queries.

 ### How do I handle replication interruptions?